Hamza-Noah/Log-in-Project/README.md

 # Log-in-Project

-Pure JavaScript and CSS Project that applies Login and Signup and store the data in the local storage
+Pure JavaScript and CSS Project that applies Signin and Login and store the data in the local storage